Debunking Common Credit Myths

-Just because the card issuer authorized the transaction, it does not mean that there are not consequences.
+Just because the card issuer authorized the transaction, it does not mean that there are no consequences.
 The credit card company reports the percentage of credit that you have used compared to the total credit line.
 Using a low percentage of your available credit demonstrates a pattern of responsible spending.
 Using a high percentage sends up a red flag that you have difficulty managing your finances.

 Myth #2: Paying off my card will increase my credit score.

 While paying on time is important, it will not necessarily increase your credit score.
-If your credit card is at or near the max credit limit, you will see the greatest impact on your score as the balance to credit limit ratio, also known as the utilization rate, decreases.
+If your credit card is at or near the max credit limit, you will see the greatest impact on your score as the balance-to-credit limit ratio, also known as the utilization rate, decreases.